Skip to main content

 Use this input to authenticate with AWS if you are using a OPTIONAL dynamically-generated session token.

-Subscription Arn
+Subscription ARN

 {